 Iceland-based Carbon Recycling International (CRI) is manufacturing "renewable methanol" by first using geothermal energy to produce hydrogen from water, then combining it with captured carbon dioxide emissions from geothermal electricity generation to produce methanol.
-CRI has operated a demonstration facility in Iceland since 2007 and is building a commercial 1.3 million gallon per year production plant in Svartsengi, Iceland.
+CRI has operated a demonstration facility in Iceland since 2007 and expanded the George Olah production plant in Svartsengi, Iceland to 5 million liters per year capacity in 2015.

 At the research and development stage, researchers at the University of Southern California are working on a technology to strip carbon dioxide from the atmosphere to produce methanol.
 A definitive evaluation of the carbon footprints of various alternative fuels is beyond the scope of this manual.
 However, the major renewable fuel source, ethanol, faces a number of challenges as a sustainable alternative.
 These include a negative energy balance where the inputs exceed the outputs, environmental impacts on water and soil from being produced from corn and sugar cane, and the social impacts from competition with food crops and agricultural land.
 By contrast, on a number of sustainability criteria, methanol from renewable sources compares favorably to ethanol.
 It can be produced from a wide variety of sources, exclusive of crops intended for human consumption and high commercial value biomass.
-Methanol allows re-use of by-products in "cradle-to-cradle" loops and can utilize carbon dioxide as an input. [(References 9.5.2-1 to 9.5.2-5) Pimentel.
-Chemrec, BioMCN, CRI]
+Methanol allows re-use of by-products in "cradle-to-cradle" loops and can utilize carbon dioxide as an input. [(References 9.5.2-1 to 9.5.2-5) Pimentel, Chemrec, BioMCN, CRI]